 What are some examples of the main points?

 After you read the chapter, answer the questions.
-Chapters typically include questions for you to answer and reflect upon.
+Chapters include questions for you to answer and reflect on.
 List the questions in your notebook and answer them.
-Take note of any questions you don't understand, and ask your professor about them.
+Please take note of any questions you don't understand, and ask your professor about them.

 Consider making a space in your notebook for questions you have while studying.
 Keep track of your questions while you study, or you can ask your professor during office hours, before class, or via email.

-My college textbooks came with a CD of additional resources.
-Probably your textbook comes with an online portal with additional resources.
-This could include links to additional resources, video tutorials, or video examples of the content discussed in the chapter or a study guide.
+Your textbook likely comes with an online portal with more resources.
+This resource could include links to more materials, video tutorials, examples of the content discussed in the chapter, or a study guide.
 You may find it helpful to review this additional content.

 Watch recorded lectures

-Organize all of the class materials you received.
-Gather any handouts, presentations, PDFs, video links, etc. you received in class.
-In addition, compile your class notes.
+Organize all the class materials you received.
+Gather any handouts, presentations, PDFs, video links, etc. You received it in class.
+Also, compile your class notes.
 Be prepared for the quiz by reviewing the related materials.

 5-day study schedule

-A 5-day quiz study schedule can help you plan accordingly so you study a little at a time and you don't cram for the test.
-Grab the 5 day quiz schedule here .
+A 5-day quiz study schedule can help you plan so you study a little at a time and you don't cram for the test.
+Grab the five-day quiz schedule here.